What to know about constipation

-The slower the food moves through your digestive tract, the more water the colon will absorb from food.
+The slower the food moves through the digestive tract, the more water the colon will absorb from it.
 Consequently, the feces become dry and hard.
-Defecation (emptying the bowels) can become very painful, and in some serious cases there may be symptoms of bowel obstruction.
-When the constipation is very severe; when the constipation prevents the passage of feces and gas, it is called obstipation.

 A diet that contains a good quantity of fiber helps prevent constipation.

 The main symptoms of constipation are increased difficulty and straining when passing stools.

 Passing fewer stools than usual can be a sign of constipation.

 - feeling bloated and nauseous